 Do you think an HMRC Time to Pay arrangement is right for your business?

-If your company is having cash flow problems concerning PAYE and VAT, you should consider applying for an HMRC Time to Pay agreement.
-To help you achieve a successful outcome with HMRC, we've created an easy to use time to pay pack to obtaining an HMRC Time to Pay deal;
+If your company is having cash flow problems concerning PAYE and VAT, you should consider applying for an HMRC Time to Pay arrangement.
+We can help you achieve a successful outcome with HMRC.
+Call us on 0800 9700539 today

 If your business misses a VAT payment deadline, HMRC will begin to impose...

-Paying VAT late will result in a penalty, known as a "default".
-HMRC work hard...
+Being late with your VAT payments will result in a penalty, known as a...

-- HMRC Seven Day Warning Letter of Enforcement by Distraint or a Petition
+HMRC Warning Letter of Enforcement by Distraint or a Winding Up Petition

-Our company has tax problems and it can't pay VAT or PAYE to HMRC.
+What happens if we can't pay our VAT or PAYE bill to HMRC on time?
 What can we...

 We have received a letter from HMRC and they have demanded a security deposit....